 It will give you the search queries and phrases that people use.

-All you need to do is take your product + feature and search the preferred tool.
+Take your product + feature, search on the preferred tool.
 It will provide you with search volume and related searches.

 Repeat the exercise with all the top features of your product.

 Shoppers search for keyphrases.
 About 44 percent of them go directly to Amazon to place their search queries.
 They rarely write full sentences.
 If they do, they are just queries.